iceberg12/datasciencecoursera/03GettingAndCleaningData/README.md

 ## READ ME
+Assume that the run_analysis.R file is put under the same folder containing 'train' and 'test' folders and other necessary files.

 1. Read data from train and test sets and combine them I read information from subject_train, y_train and X_train and combine them into a dataframe in this order using 'cbind()'